Blendify/blender-manual/blender_docs/manual/render/cycles/materials/settings.rst

    This can be done by disabling the *Multiple Importance Sample* option.
    This is especially useful on large objects that emit little light compared to other light sources.

-   This option will only have an influence if the material contains an emission node;
-   it will be automatically disabled otherwise.
+   This option will only have an influence if the material contains an emission node; otherwise it will be automatically disabled.

 Transparent Shadows
    Use transparent shadows if it contains a :doc:`Transparent BSDF </render/cycles/nodes/types/shaders/transparent>`,